Lissy93/dashy/README.md

 - 🛩️ A minimal view, for use as a fast-loading browser startpage
 - 🖱️ Choose how to launch apps, either new tab, same tab, a pop-up modal or in the workspace view
 - 🌎 Multi-language support, with more languages being added regularly
-- 📏 Customizable layout, sizes, text, component visibility, behavior and colors etc
+- 📏 Customizable layout, sizes, text, component visibility, sort order, behavior etc
 - 🖼️ Option for full-screen background image, custom nav-bar links, html footer, title, and more
 - 🚀 Easy to setup with Docker, or on bare metal, or with 1-Click cloud deployment
 - ⚙️ Easy single-file YAML-based configuration, with option to configure app directly through the UI